Get in Touch

 3. Apply thin, even coats

-Use a high quality brush or foam roller to apply thin coats of paint.
+Use high quality paint brushes or a foam roller to apply thin coats of paint.
 Let each coat dry fully before applying the next to avoid drips or uneven coverage.

 4. Protect against moisture and damage